 Tell us about you and how you got to be a grad student at Guelph...

-I am Mohsen, a PhD candidate at the University of Guelph working with Dr. Milad Eskandari on Soybean breeding and genetics.
+I am Mohsen, I was a PhD student at the University of Guelph and worked with Dr. Milad Eskandari on Soybean breeding and genetics.
 I did my bachelor's and master's degree at the University of Tehran, Iran.
-Here, I am trying to dissect soybean yield and its components by using genomics and phenomic procedures.
+Here, I dissect soybean yield and its components by using genomics and phenomic procedures.

-Here at the University of Guelph, I am using genomics procedures like Genome-Wide Association Studies (GWAS) and genomic selection to detect genomic regions associated with the soybean yield and its components.
-Also, I am trying to provide a robust artificial intelligence model to predict the yield of the soybean in the early growing stage by using phenomics procedures like hyperspectral reflectance and other physiological traits.
+At the University of Guelph, I used genomics procedures like Genome-Wide Association Studies (GWAS) and genomic selection to detect genomic regions associated with the soybean yield and its components.
+Also, I provided a robust artificial intelligence model to predict the yield of the soybean in the early growing stage by using phenomics procedures like hyperspectral reflectance and other physiological traits.

 Why did you choose to complete your graduate studies in your program at the University of Guelph?